Best Music Studios in Santa Monica (2026 Guide)

 $$$$ Premium 📍 West LA 🎧 Legendary Rooms

 Village Studios (formerly Village Recorder) is one of the most storied recording facilities in Los Angeles.
-Located in West LA — a short drive from Santa Monica — it has hosted sessions for artists ranging from The Rolling Stones and Fleetwood Mac to Dr. Dre and John Mayer.
+Located in West LA — a short drive from Santa Monica — it has hosted sessions for artists including Steely Dan (Aja), Fleetwood Mac (parts of Tusk), The Rolling Stones, Eric Clapton, and John Legend.
 The rooms are architecturally magnificent, with soaring ceilings and acoustic treatments that have been refined over decades.

 The studio offers multiple tracking rooms, each with a distinct sonic character, and is staffed by some of the most experienced engineers on the West Coast.
 If you are working on a major-label project with a substantial recording budget, Village Studios delivers an experience that few facilities on earth can match.